lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 In practice it can get quite rough, especially when you are a single guy creating software documentation in a few GitHub repos, or writing some technical posts.
 If that's the case, I suggest skipping or you should like self-punishment.

-Companies with dedicated teams should probably look at tools like for example [docToolChain](https://doctoolchain.github.io/docToolchain/) which is an implementation of the docs-as-code approach for software architecture.
+Companies with dedicated teams should probably look at tools like for example [docToolChain](https://doctoolchain.github.io/docToolchain/).
+The basis of docToolchain is the philosophy that software documentation should be treated in the same way as code together with the arc42 template for software architecture. which is an implementation of the Docs-as-Code approach for software architecture.

 ### **Further reading (English books)**